MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 If you submit problems with grouped term objects to a solver that doesn't support them, a client error will appear in the SDK and the submission will fail.

-We are reviewing the use of grouped terms in solvers that support them.
-We are considering expanding the feature to more solvers, and adding more grouped terms in future.

 If you discover any bugs or issues while working with SlcTerms, please reach out to [Azure Support](https://support.microsoft.com/topic/contact-microsoft-azure-support-2315e669-8b1f-493b-5fb1-d88a8736ffe4).